“Washington’s Pope”? Who is Pope Francis I?

 Had the Catholic hierarchy in Argentina and Jorge Mario Bergoglio taken a similar stance to that of Cardinal Raul Silva Henriquez, thousands of lives would have been saved.

-Jorge Mario Bergoglio was not, in the words of Samantha Powers, a “bystander”.
+Jorge Mario Bergoglio was not, in the words of Samantha Power, a “bystander”.
 He was complicit in extensive crimes against humanity.

 Neither is Pope Francis “a Man of the People” committed to “helping the poor” in the footsteps of Saint Francis of Assisi, as portrayed in chorus by the Western media mantra.
 Quite the opposite: his endeavors under the military Junta, consistently targeted progressive members of the Catholic clergy as well as committed human rights activists involved in grassroots anti-poverty programs.